Residential Editorial Program logo

 Feedback from previous REP mentors:

-'It is such a rare privilege to have the time and space to discuss ideas relating to editing and I feel the group of extremely talented editors that I mentored really made the most of this opportunity and came away enriched as a result.
-Each person was thoughtful, considered and respectful of the other editors’ opinions and we learnt a lot as a group through both our similarities and differences in approaching a manuscript.' – Jo Butler, REP participant in 2004, speaker and mentor in 2012 & 2014
+It is such a rare privilege to have the time and space to discuss ideas relating to editing and I feel the group of extremely talented editors that I mentored really made the most of this opportunity and came away enriched as a result.
+Each person was thoughtful, considered and respectful of the other editors’ opinions and we learnt a lot as a group through both our similarities and differences in approaching a manuscript.’ – Jo Butler, REP participant and mentor

 This project has been assisted by the Australian Government through Creative Australia, its principal arts investment and advisory body.